KatherineMichel/church-website-and-marketing-on-a-budget/user_testing.md

 ### Follow Up Email

 After the phone calls, I sent each confirmed participant a follow up email.
+In each email I included...

 I requested that the prospective users reply to confirm.